dmmagdal/WikipediaSimpleSearch/README.md

  - 16 GB RAM if running preprocessing script with minimal workers.
      - Preprocessing script takes around 4 hours (per document) with 4 workers/processors on bag-of-words, so single worker should take around 64 hours (4 hours x 4 workers x 4 documents) to complete for that stage.
      - Memory overhead under 4 workers (bow or vector) is around 36 GB regardless.
 36 / 4 = 9, so 16 GB RAM is recommended at minimum.
+ - 24 GB RAM if running the precompute sparse vectors script with one worker.
+     - Admittedly, this may be a more RAM intensive than realized.